apache/arrow/docs/source/cpp/streaming_execution.rst

 compute functions <invoking-compute-functions>` is not feasible in either memory or computation time.
 Doing so causes all intermediate data to be fully materialized.
-To facilitate arbitrarily large inputs and more efficient resource usage, arrow also provides a streaming query engine with which computations can be formulated and executed.
+To facilitate arbitrarily large inputs and more efficient resource usage, Arrow also provides a streaming query engine with which computations can be formulated and executed.

 .. image:: simple_graph.svg

 :class:`ExecNode` is provided to reify the graph of operations in a query.
 Batches of data (:struct:`ExecBatch`) flow along edges of the graph from node to node.
-Structuring the API around a stream of batches allows the working set for each node to be tuned for optimal performance independent of any other nodes in the graph.
+Structuring the API around streams of batches allows the working set for each node to be tuned for optimal performance independent of any other nodes in the graph.
 Each :class:`ExecNode` processes batches as they are pushed to it along an edge of the graph by upstream nodes